j-hofer/shadow-evaporation-tool/README.md

 * Due to the finite thickness of the suspended mask, structures at deposited at higher polar angles get compressed.
 At the moment, this is not taken into account by the macro.

-* Rotation along an axis perpendicular to the substrate (azimuthal/planetary rotation) are not taken into account.

-Compression and azimuthal rotation may be included upon expressed demand.
+This compression may be included upon expressed demand.

 * Structures can only be placed on the substrate in regions where the lower resist layer has been removed (suspended regions/"undercut").
 Shadows can either be deposited on the walls of the lower resist layer and fall onto the main structure upon resist lift off, or they can be supressed completely, depending on the deposition angle and the defined undercut.
 This behaviour should be taken into account by the user and there are no intentios to add estimations about this to the macro.